amoeba-rb/amoeba/README.md

 The crux of the issue is that upon duplication, the new `Author` instance does not yet have an ID because it has not yet been persisted, so the `:posts` do not yet have an `:author_id` either, and thus no `:author` and thus they will fail validation.
 This issue may likely affect amoeba usage so if you get some validation failures, be sure to add `:inverse_of` to your models.

-## Custom duplication method
+## Cloning using custom method

-Need to update.
-Please look #22
+If you need to clone model with custom method you can use `through`:

+    class ChildPrototype < ActiveRecord::Base
+      amoeba do
+        through :become_child
+      end

+      def become_child
+        self.dup.becomes(Child)
+      end
+    end

+    class Child < ChildPrototype
+    end

+After cloning we will get instance of `Child` instead of `ChildPrototype`

-## Associations remapping
+## Remapping associations

-Need to update.
-Please look #22
+If you will need to do complex cloning with remapping associations name you can user `remapper`:

+    class ObjectPrototype < ActiveRecord::Base
+      has_many :child_prototypes

+      amoeba do
+        method :become_real
+        remapper :remap_associations
+      end

+      def become_real
+        self.dup().becomes( RealObject )
+      end

+      def remap_associations( name )
+        :childs if name == :child_prototypes
+      end
+    end

+    class RealObject < ObjectPrototype
+      has_many :childs
+    end

+    class ChildPrototype < ActiveRecord::Base
+      amoeba do
+        method :become_child
+      end

+      def become_child
+        self.dup().becomes( Child )
+      end
+    end

+    class Child < ChildPrototype
+    end

+In result we will get next:

+    prototype = ObjectPrototype.new
+    prototype.child_prototypes << ChildPrototype.new
+    object = prototype.amoeba_dup
+    object.class # => RealObject
+    object.childs.first.class #=> Child

 ## Configuration Reference

 Here is a static reference to the available configuration methods, usable within the amoeba block on your rails models.

+### through

+ Set method what we will use for cloning model instead of `dup`.

+ for example:

+    amoeba do
+      through :supper_pupper_dup
+    end

+    def supper_pupper_dup
+      puts "multiplied by budding"
+      self.dup
+    end

 ### Controlling Associations

 #### enable

   Enables amoeba in the default style of copying all known associated child records.
-Using the enable method is only required if you wish to enable amoeba but you are not using either the `include_field` or `exclude_field` directives.
+Using the enable method is only required if you wish to enable amoeba but you are not using either the `include_association` or `exclude_association` directives.
 If you use either inclusive or exclusive style, amoeba is automatically enabled for you, so calling `enable` would be redundant, though it won't hurt.

-#### include_field
+#### include_association

   Adds a field to the list of fields which should be copied.
 All associations not in this list will not be copied.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of included fields.
 Passing an array will empty the list and replace it with the array you pass.

-#### exclude_field
+#### exclude_association

   Adds a field to the list of fields which should not be copied.
 Only the associations that are not in this list will be copied.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of excluded fields.
 Passing an array will empty the list and replace it with the array you pass.